mbartok/HtmlConverterBundle/README.md

-Html2TextBundle
+HtmlConverterBundle
 ===============

-The `Html2TextBundle` integrates the [Html2Text](https://github.com/bicpi/bicpi-components)
-component with Symfony2.
-This means easy Html2Text conversion.
+The `HtmlConverterBundle` integrates the [HtmlConverter](https://github.com/bicpi/bicpi-components) component with Symfony2.
+This means easy HTML to text conversions.